npham49/csc361-p1/LLM.md

 ## LLM utilization

 - I noticed the cookie was separated by colons, but there is also a colon in the expiry time, so I asked LLM to help me create a RegEx that would parse the cookie correctly.
 The result is `,\s*(?=[a-zA-Z][a-zA-Z0-9_]*\s*=)`.
 - I had issues with the HTTP2 checker where every requests would return `http2_handshake_failed`.
 I asked LLM to help me debug the issue, and it suggested that I print out the raw HTTP request being sent.
+Then I found out that the request was sending HTTP2 requests to HTTP1.1 supported servers.
+So HTTP2 check needs to be its own request on the final URL after all redirects.